Alen-os/GhostTracer/README.md

    Enter an IP address or domain in the target input box and click "Add Target."

 3. **Start Attack or Monitoring**
    Click "Start Attack" to simulate an attack on the added target.
 The IDS will detect and log any threats.
+Alternatively, click the **Manual IDS Trigger** button to simulate an attack for testing IDS alerts.

 4. **View Logs and Reports**
    The GUI has a dedicated reporting section for logs of attacks, IDS alerts, and target management messages.
+This helps monitor and analyze each action performed by the system.

 ## Example Scenarios

-- **Testing Network Defenses**: Simulate various attack types and observe IDS alerts for each event.
+- **Testing Network Defenses**: Simulate various attack types, such as a DoS (Denial of Service) attack, and observe IDS alerts for each event.
 - **Deception in Action**: Deploy decoy targets and study attacker behavior in a controlled environment.
+This helps understand the tactics used by attackers and how to defend against them effectively.
+- **IDS Stress Testing**: Use the **Manual IDS Trigger** button to simulate a variety of attack scenarios, testing the effectiveness of the IDS and its response time.

 ## Contributing
 1. **Fork the repository**